etoccalino/barchart/README.rst

 Compatibility
 =============

-The program is python2 (2.6 and ahead) **and** python3 compatible.
-Since you can use whatever python you have (as long as its python2.6 or ahead) I make it an executable by means of a shebang comment.
+The program is python2 compatible (2.6 and ahead tested).
+I have made, however, a python3 version, aided by the 2to3 tool.
+You should use only one version of the program.
+Since you can choose whatever python you have (as long as its python2.6 or ahead) I make it an executable by means of a shebang comment.

+The most visible version of the program is for python2, because I found it to be ubiquitous among modern UNIX-like systems.
+However, I recommend that if you already have python3 installed in your system you use the py3k/barchart.py program instead.

 Options